sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

   - Coding Style
   - Stack Overflow
   - Learning
-  - C
 ---

-## Be Careful What You Wish For.

 Regardless of our skill level as software engineers, we all come to a point where we will need to ask others for help.
 However, that is only half the battle.
 The question is, _how_ do we ask for help?